Audience Targeting in Feature Flags

 If you click the + Add an AND condition button in 5, a condition is added to Rule 1 as shown in the screenshot below.

-1. You can change the order of the rules if you have more than one rule, you can change the order.
+1. If you have more than one rule, you can change their order.
 Use the dotted icon to the left of the rule name.

-As mentioned earlier, a single target rule can have up to 10 conditions, and your actual targeting can have up to 10 rules.
+As mentioned earlier, a single target rule can contain up to 10 conditions, and your overall targeting configuration can have up to 10 rules.
+Remember that conditions within a rule use the AND operator, while rules themselves are combined with the OR operator.

-After entering the necessary information to create the test and setting the targeting settings, click the Save button to complete the setup.
+After entering the necessary information for the targeting setup and configuring the settings, click the Save button to complete the process.

 Set target (1 or more rules)